 As Bedford Titley continued to develop, Paul and Peter continued the search for proactive professionals with a similar approach to client service.

 It wasn’t long before they recruited Murray Rose from Duesburys in 1993.
 Duesburys can also trace part of its history back to Law Saywell and Commins.
 Within 12 months, Murray Rose head-hunted his associate from Duesburys, Andrew Skyring.

 Bedford Titley expanded steadily with Murray and Andrew while continuing to maintain their boutique concept.

 In 1996, Charles Cupit joined Bedford Titley.
 His professional experience added to the already solid platform and helped to continue Bedford Titley’s development.
 Charles was the first partner of Bedford Titley to come from outside the lineage of Law Saywell and Commins.

 After the retirement of Peter Titley in 2008, senior manager Matthew Parkin, also recruited from Duesburys in 2002, replaced Peter as the latest partner to join Bedford Titley.

 It was in 2013, after many years of operating as Bedford Titley, the practice undertook a change of name to become Bedford CA.

-Bedford CA is extremely proud of its dedication to personal client relationships and boutique approach to accounting services.
-Our team has been so successful with this model that we can trace some of our current day clients back to the original Law Saywell and Commins practice of the 1960’s, and with a number of clients trailing back to George Saywell and Charles Law.
+Bedford CA is extremely proud of its dedication to personal client relationships and its boutique approach to accounting services.
+Our team has been so successful with this model that we can trace some of our current clients back to the original Law Saywell and Commins practice of the 1960s, with some of them dating back to the days of George Saywell and Charles Law.